Whitey Ford: Early life

 Ford was born in Manhattan.
 At age five, he moved to the Astoria neighborhood of Queens, a few miles from the Triborough Bridge to Yankee Stadium in the Bronx.
 He attended public schools and graduated from the Manhattan High School of Aviation Trades.

-In 1951, Ford married Joan at St. Patrick's Catholic Church in Astoria.
+In 1951, Ford married Joan Bartels at St. Patrick's Catholic Church in Astoria.

 They lived in Glen Cove, New York on Long Island for a period during the 1950s, and had two sons and a daughter together.

-Professional baseball career
+Professional career

 Early years

 Ford was signed by the New York Yankees as an amateur free agent in 1947 and played his entire career with them.
 While still in the minor leagues, he was nicknamed "Whitey" for his light blond hair.

 Ford began his Major League Baseball career on July 1, 1950, with the Yankees.
 He won his first nine decisions before losing a game in relief.
 Ford received a handful of lower-ballot Most Valuable Player (MVP) votes despite throwing just 112 innings, and won the Sporting News Rookie of the Year Award.

 During the Korean War era, in 1951 and 1952, Ford served in the United States Army.
 He rejoined the Yankees for the 1953 season, and the Yankee "Big Three" pitching staff became a "Big Four", as Ford joined Allie Reynolds, Vic Raschi, and Eddie Lopat.
 Ford wore number 19 in his rookie season, but upon his return he changed to number 16, which he wore for the remainder of his career.

 Ford eventually went from the number-four pitcher on a great staff to the universally acclaimed number-one pitcher of the Yankees.
 He became known as the "Chairman of the Board" for his ability to remain calm and in command during high-pressure situations.
 He was also known as "Slick", a nickname given to him, Billy Martin, and Mickey Mantle by manager Casey Stengel, who called them Whiskey Slicks.
 Ford's guile was necessary because he did not have an overwhelming fastball, but being able to throw several other pitches very well gave him pinpoint control.
 Ford was an effective strikeout pitcher for his time, tying the then-AL record of six consecutive strikeouts in 1956, and again in 1958.
 Ford never threw a no-hitter, but he pitched two consecutive one-hit games in 1955 to tie a record held by several pitchers.
 Sal Maglie, star pitcher for the New York Giants, thought Ford had a similar style to his own, writing in 1958 that Ford had a "good curve, good control, [a] changeup, [and an] occasional sneaky fastball."